 Dhakira works in close cooperation with scholars, heritage communities, heritage authorities, and UNESCO.
 Its primary objective is to address the many regional and global challenges of the relatively young discipline of heritage studies.
 Dhakira is distinctive in its emphasis on providing an interdisciplinary research environment linking theory and practice.

 At the forefront of new developments in humanities, sciences, and the arts, Dhakira promotes best practices while nurturing alternative approaches for inclusive and sustainable heritage management.
 It also builds on its experience with Digital Humanities to form a better understanding of heritage practices and to create connectivity.

 Because of its base in the United Arab Emirates, Dhakira is linked to heritage sites worldwide through ancient and modern trade routes.
 The Gulf plays an important role in the changing perspectives on heritage.
 Regional ambitions to develop UNESCO World Heritage Sites and Universal Museums, and the emergence of the important role of local heritage in building national identities, show the area’s striking mix of heritage elements.
 Dhakira aims to contribute to the new paradigms for heritage studies emerging from this important and strategic location.

-Through fostering a local, regional and global network of scholars in the humanities and sciences, heritage professionals, heritage institutes and local communities, Dhakira is a part of the the multi-disciplinary structure of NYU Abu Dhabi, the NYU Global Network University and its partners.
+Through fostering a local, regional, and global network of scholars in the humanities and sciences, heritage professionals, heritage institutes, and local communities, Dhakira is a part of the multi-disciplinary structure of NYU Abu Dhabi, the NYU Global Network University, and its partners.

 Building on the experience of the rapidly developing field of Digital Humanities, the HeritageLab envisions the use of both big data as well as more local and specific stories to allow people to tell the stories they want, experimenting further with opening up data collections on a local and global level and permitting perspectives using multiple scales of reference.